How to Productively Address AI-Generated Text in Your Classroom

 How can you identify AI-generated text?

-• Available detection tools.
-There are already a few tools out there that claim to spot AI-generated text, including GPT-2 Output Detector and GPT Zero, and they do seem to offer some ability to spot AI-generated language patterns.
+- Available detection tools are imperfect.
+There are several tools out there that claim to spot AI-generated text, including GPT-2 Output Detector and GPT Zero, and they do seem to offer some ability to spot AI-generated language patterns.
 But current reports indicate widely varying degrees of detection success, including a significant number of false positives, especially with text generated by non-native speakers of English.
 Further, there is a growing body of online tools designed to make AI-generated text undetectable.
 So, using such inconsistent (and likely defeatable) detection tools as the basis of an academic integrity strategy is problematic, and more so if they are the basis for an academic misconduct claim.

 Note that Turnitin has released their own AI detection product, but at the current time, IU's implementation of Turnitin does not include this new tool.
 Before including this tool in our suite of supported products, IU is examining its accuracy and efficacy, as well as how it handles student data.
-Further, current university guidelines indicate instructors should not upload student work to ChatGPT or AI-detection tools, due to privacy and intellectual property concerns; we have no control over how they use submitted work.
+Further, current university guidelines indicate instructors should not upload student work to any AI-detection tools, due to privacy and intellectual property concerns; we have no control over how the companies use submitted work.

 How can you address AI-generated content in your syllabus and course design?

-Most instructors already include statements in their syllabi about academic integrity, so extending those practices to overtly include Chat-GPT and other AI-generated text makes sense.
+Most instructors already include statements in their syllabi about academic integrity, so extending those practices to overtly include GenAI is an important first step.
 Here are some suggestions:

 If your course has opportunities to address ethics in the discipline, be ready to address those, too.
 What are the benefits of integrity in your field, and what are the implications of mis-representing their work?

-If you can make career connections within your course, address how reliance on AI-writing can hinder their development of writing skills that employers highly value.
+If you can make career connections within your course, address how reliance on GenAI can hinder their development of writing skills that employers highly value.

 How can you adjust assignments to make them more AI-resistant?